Driving home for Christmas

 The importance of a sight test for safe driving - especially during winter

+While festive celebrations will undoubtedly be a little muted this year, it seems that some things never change.
 Fairytale of New York.
 The seemingly irrepressible Mariah Carey.
 Do They Know It’s Christmas?
 (1984 version, obviously).
-Endless re-runs of How the Grinch Stole Christmas.
-Love Actually.
-The Polar Express.
-Kevin from accounts ‘dad dancing’ at the office party.
-Petty arguments in the aisles of Waitrose over goose fat and ‘the price of luxury crackers’.
-Yes, the hallmarks of the yuletide season are evidently in full swing.
+Endless re-runs of How the Grinch Stole Christmas, Love Actually and The Polar Express.
+Couples squabbling through face masks in the aisles of Waitrose over goose fat and the price of luxury crackers.
+Yes, the hallmarks of the yuletide season continue to make their presence felt.

-And as the gravelly tones of Chris Rea ring out once more, the perennial scuffle relating to who gets lumbered with the task of ‘Driving home for Christmas’ has begun in earnest in the Beasley household.
-It appears that I have been elected as the nominated driver this year, the promise of a journey along the M69 en route to Auntie Julie’s Christmas extravaganza lies in store come the 25th.
+With lockdown easing and yuletide celebrations in social distanced bubbles back on track, the gravelly tones of Chris Rea ring out once more, so the perennial debate about who gets lumbered with the task of ‘Driving home for Christmas’ has begun in earnest in the Beasley household.

 Let’s face it, driving can be quite tricky at this time of year with a mix of icy conditions, glare from low-lying sun, and dark winter nights.
 But how many of us consider a visit to the local optometrist to check if our vision is up to the challenges of Mother Nature?

 It is somewhat worrying in the UK, that as long as drivers are able to pass the number plate test as a youth, barely out of nappies, there is no requirement to have a sight test to check that vision is still up to scratch at some point over the next half century or so.
 With poor vision being the cause of an estimated 2900 road casualties each year, it’s surprising that there isn’t a stronger emphasis on the importance of regular eye examinations for drivers of all ages.